MicrosoftDocs/win32/desktop-src/DirectShow/validating-the-certificate-chain.md

 For the RSASSA-PSS-Verify operation, use the following inputs:

 -   (*n*,*e*) is the public key from step 1.
--   *M* is all of the bytes in the Data element, including the <Data> and </Data> tags that enclose the element.
+-   *M* is all of the bytes in the Data element, including the &lt;Data&gt; and &lt;/Data&gt; tags that enclose the element.
 -   *S* is the decoded signature value from step 2.

 The RSASSA-PSS-Verify operation uses the EMSA-PSS-ENCODE operation, defined in section 9.1.1. of PKCS.
 For this operation, COPP uses the following options: